suprafrontal/hemato.ai.docs/source/index.html.md

 1. Store and track the PBS-ID (Study ID) throughout the process.
 2. Ensure accurate "rbc diameter" when uploading images.
-3. Use HTTPS for callback URLs and consider including a cryptographic signature for security.
+3. Use HTTPS for the optional callback URLs and consider including a cryptographic signature for security.
-4. Do not include PII or PHI in tags or callback URLs.
+4. Do not include PII or PHI in tags or the optional callback URLs.

 For any issues or questions, please contact support@hemato.ai